Evolving Interactive Diagnostic Agents in a Virtual Clinical Environment: Results

+\change{As shown in Table~\ref{tab:diaggym_human_eval_results}, DiagGym consistently outperforms baselines, achieving the highest average similarity score~(4.49) and a dominant majority-vote consistency of 95\%, whereas baselines fluctuate between 44\% and 74\%.
+Qualitatively, physicians noted that DiagGym effectively avoids common baseline failure modes, such as over-extrapolation and logical inconsistencies, maintaining balanced coverage and strict alignment with the case context. }

-\textbf{Summary.} Collectively, these results demonstrate that DiagGym is a high-fidelity, diverse, and computationally efficient world model.
-It is reliable and well-suited to serve as a virtual clinical environment for dynamic diagnostic agent training with RL, substantially outperforming current open-source baselines.
+Collectively, these results demonstrate that DiagGym is a high-fidelity, diverse, and computationally efficient world model.
+It is reliable and well-suited to serve as a virtual clinical environment for dynamic diagnostic agent training with Reinforcement Learning, substantially outperforming current open-source baselines. \change{More detailed qualitative case study are shown in Supplementary Section~\ref{sec:diaggym_case_study}}.